claranet/tfwrapper/README.md

 conf/${account}_${environment}_${region}_${stack}.yml
 ```

-Here is an example stack configuration :
+Here is an example for an AWS stack configuration:

 ```yaml
 ---